dipsywong98/arena/readme.md

 ## Story

 Inspired by a real-life story...
-Social distancing keeps you away from your friends, so you can't play board games with your friends physically, however at home your friends just play ring fit themselves but not board games.
-Don't be sad there is still Arena can play board games with you.
+Social distancing keeps you away from your friends so you can't play board games with them physically anymore.
+But in actuality, your friends don't want to play board games with you regardless as they'd rather play Ring Fit with themselves.
+Don't be sad, you can still play board games with Arena.

 ## Challenge description

-The Arena consists of two levels, level 1 [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) and level 2 [quoridor](https://en.wikipedia.org/wiki/Quoridor).
-The tic-tac-toe is more of trying around the network protocol, and the quoridor is where the real battle happens.
+The Arena challenge consists of two levels, level 1 [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) and level 2 [Quoridor](https://en.wikipedia.org/wiki/Quoridor).
+The Tic-Tac-Toe level is more about familiarizing with the networking protocol.
+Quoridor is really where the real battle happens.

-## Tic Tac Toe
+## Tic-Tac-Toe

 ### Goal

-Win the baseline AI, at least draw with the advanced AI and flip the table when necessary within the time limit.
-For each tic-tac-toe game, you have a total of 18s to think, every time you respond you will gain additional 2s to think.
+Win the baseline AI, at least draw with the advanced AI, and flip the table when necessary within the time limit.
+For each Tic-Tac-Toe game, you will start with 18s in your timer to think.
+Every time you respond you will gain an additional 2s to think.

-### Rule
+### Rules

-The good old tic-tac-toe rule, two players `O` and `X`, `O` go first, and then take turns to put their symbol to an empty box in the 3x3 grid, the first to get three in a row/column/diagonal wins, otherwise, when the grid is full it's a draw.
+The good old Tic-Tac-Toe rules.
+There are two players, `O` and `X`. `O` goes first, and they each take turns placing one of their symbols in an empty box in the 3x3 grid.
+The first to get three in a row/column/diagonal wins.
+Otherwise, when the grid is full, it's a draw.

 ### Notation

-Use this compass notation when requesting and handling response with arena tic-tac-toe.
+Use this compass notation when requesting and handling responses with the Arena Tic-Tac-Toe agent.

 ```
 |NW|N |NE|